jundalisay/sp/content/en/superphysics/principles/chapter-01b.md

 The resulting existence is called Brahma.

 For those who are allergic to religion and think that Brahma is a religious word, we can use the layman term **Totality of Existence**, or Existence with a capital 'e', instead.

+To isolate these ideas, we create 3 kinds of abstract spaces:

+1. Existence Space

+This is the Brahman as a single collective of all identities in Existence.
+This is how the Supreme sees Itself.

+2. Identity Space.

+This is each thought or identity of the Supreme within Existence.
+This is how the Supreme sees each Identity in isolation.

+3. Perception Space

+This is the space that results from the perception of the identities within Existence.
+This is how the identities see each other, without regard for the Supreme.

+## Waves and Void

 The disturbances in the Supreme Mind manifests as waves.